 Interested in learning how nanomedicine is used to detect and treat cancer?
 Want to get involved in developing new nanotechnologies for the clinic?
 We are looking for 7-8 highly motivated scientists and engineers to participate in the coming 6-month co-op period.
 Participants will be matched with one of 35 leading Boston researchers and clinicians for a mentored, hands-on research experience in cancer nanomedicine.
 Participants will learn about how nanotechnology can be used for the prevention, detection, and treatment of cancer by networking with world experts, attending specialized workshops and seminars, and presenting at scientific conferences.
 Don’t miss this chance to get involved in the world’s first undergraduate program in cancer nanomedicine!

 All applications should be submitted through NUcareers.
-The Fall application deadline is October 12, 2017.
+The Spring application deadline is February 25, 2018.

 The CaNCURE Experience